 Leander Bindewald.
 An Analytical Account of Money as a Discursive Institution in Light of the Practice of Complementary Currencies.
 Completed in 2018.

 Simon Taylor.
 A study to understand how Social Housing Providers (SHPs) manage the conflict between market forces and addressing social needs.
-Ongoing.
+Completed in 2020.

 Martin Fowler.
 Making Political Art Works.
 Ongoing.